iobis/pacman-pipeline-training/tutorial.md

 You may get a message to install the Linux kernel update package, follow the instructions.

-If the WSL version is listed as 1, convert to WSL 2 like this:
+If the WSL version is still listed as 1, convert to WSL 2 like this:

 ```
 wsl --set-version Ubuntu-22.04 2